-The interferences in vision mainly include the noisy information of complex background, variance of illuminations and head pose in unconstrained scenarios[11].
-To overcome the interferences of complex background, the usual practice is to detect face region in each frame of video via face detectors, such as Viola-Jones[24].
-For the better recognition of emotion, the coordinates of localized landmarks are aligned with face region as the input of training model[25], [26], [27], [28], [29], [30], [31].
+The interferences in vision mainly include the noisy information of complex background, variance of illuminations and head pose in unconstrained scenarios [11].
+To overcome the interferences of complex background, the usual practice is to detect face region in each frame of video via face detectors, such as Viola-Jones [24].
+For the better recognition of emotion, the coordinates of localized landmarks are aligned with face region as the input of training model [25], [26], [27], [28], [29], [30], [31], [32].
 Illumination have a adverse effect on the issue of emotion recognition.
-Thus one of preprocessing steps is to balance the light of face via a series of techniques, e.g. Histogram equalization[32], discrete cosine transform[33][34], isotropic and anisotropic diffusion[35], difference of Gaussian[36] and homomorphic filtering[37].
-There exists a series of pose normalization techniques[38][39][40] that yield frontal facial views to overcome head pose problem.
+Thus one of preprocessing steps is to balance the light of face via a series of techniques, e.g. Histogram equalization [33], discrete cosine transform [34] [35], isotropic and anisotropic diffusion [36], difference of Gaussian [37] and homomorphic filtering [38].
+There exists a series of pose normalization techniques [39] [40] [41] that yield frontal facial views to overcome head pose problem.
 It is worth mentioning that pose normalization is essential while emotion recognition is processed in static data(e.g. image) but dynamic data(e.g. video), as the information of emotions can be delivered via head pose.
 In addition, data augmentation(e.g. cropping, flipping, rotation, shifting, skew, scaling, noise, contrast and color jittering) is overused when static data is preprocessed to overcome the problem of overfitting.
 When dealing with dynamic data, these data augmentation techniques are also optional to be used in each frame of dynamic data.

-2) Deep Feature Learning
+3.1.2 Deep Feature Learning

 CNN-RNN: Frame-level feature learning refers that latent spatial features of emotions are extracted in each selected frame, and then all of the spatial features are aggregated or treated as input of another module for temporal learning.
-Common structures of frame-level models are Convolutional Neural Network(CNN) - Recurrent Neural Network(RNN)[41][2][42][43][44][45][46][47] [48], where CNN and RNN are used for spatial and temporal learning, respectively.
-For example, Dimitrios Kollias et al. [41] propose a structure that integrates VGG-FACE[49] with GRU[50] to extract temporal and temporal features respectively, where VGG-FACE has been pre-trained with a large dataset for face recognition and achieve excellent performance.
-In addition, the combination of VGG-FACE and LSTM[51] is also adopted in [42][43].
+Common structures of frame-level models are Convolutional Neural Network(CNN) - Recurrent Neural Network(RNN) [42] [2] [43] [44] [45] [46] [47] [48] [49], where CNN and RNN are used for spatial and temporal learning in facial modality.
+For example, Dimitrios Kollias et al. [42] propose a structure that integrates VGG-FACE [50] with GRU [51] to extract temporal and temporal features respectively, where VGG-FACE has been pre-trained with a large dataset for face recognition and achieve excellent performance.
+The structure of model in [42] is shown as Fig. 3.
+In addition, the combination of VGG-FACE and LSTM [52] is also adopted in [43] [44].
 CNN-RNN structure is more suitable for the feature extraction of macro-expression (longer facial expressions, roughly 24-60 frames) as the features fed into RNN are abstract and global in higher layers of CNN.

-Fig. 2.
-Two-stream network: MIMAMO proposed in [58].
+Fig. 3.
+CNN-RNN structure for emotion recognition proposed in [42].